Eoghanmc22/fll-rs/README.md

 ## Cross Compiling

-To cross compile, the rust toolchain for `armv5te-musl` needs to be installed
+To cross compile, the rust tool chain for `armv5te-musl` needs to be installed

 ```bash
 rustup target add armv5te-unknown-linux-musleabi